bclins/bclins.github.io/spring25/math140/notes.md

 Wed, Feb 12  |  | Review
 Fri, Feb 14  |  | Midterm 1

+### Mon, Feb 10

+One of the most common ways to talk about growth is with percentages.
+This type of growth is called **relative growth** because it is stated relative to the size of the population that is growing with a percentage.
+For example, 5% growth of the United States population would be a lot, because the US population is large.
+The best way to understand relative growth is to convert percentage increases and decreases into growth factors.

+$$\mathbf{growth~factor} = 100\% + \text{percent change}.$$

+A growth factor is also the ratio of the new amount divided by the old amount.

+$$\mathbf{growth~factor} = \dfrac{\text{ new amount }}{\text{ old amount }}.$$

+1. The US population was 310 million in 2010.
+It was 330 million in 2020.
+What is the growth factor and the percent change in the US population from 2010 to 2020?

+The tricky thing about percent growth is that it is not additive.
+If something grows by 30% for two years in a row, that is not 60% total growth.
+You have to multiply the growth factors.

+2. If something grows by 30% one year and then 30% again the next year, how much did it grow total as a percentage?

+3. If I have $100 invested and its value grows by 25% in the first year and shrinks 25% in the second year, then how much money is left after two years?  (<https://youtu.be/4oeoIOan_h4?t=322>)

+Since you multiply growth factors instead of adding percent changes, you also have to take roots to break growth factors into equal amounts.

+4. What was the (average) annual percent population change in the United States between 2010 and 2020?

+5. If that rate of population growth continues, what is the equation for the population of the United States as a function of time?

+6. If a savings account earns 2% interest every year, and you put $100 in the bank and leave it there for 10 years, how much money will you have?

+7. Find the equation for the amount of money in the bank account as a function of time.

+8. Last time we talked about a cup of coffee that cools exponentially.
+If it cools from $60^\circ$C above room temperature to $50^\circ$C in 10 minutes, then what is the percent change in temperature every minute?

+9. Which is better, to invest in a mutual fund that grows by 10% every year, or a fund that grows by 0.8% every month?

 ### Week 6 Notes

 Day  | Section  | Topic